 minestrone: Literally a ‘big minestra’ or just ‘big soup’, this well-known term refers to a category of mixed vegetable soups, generally very thick and hearty.
 There are many types of minestrone from all over Italy; see our post on minestrone for full details.

 odori: Literally meaning ‘scents’.
-The collective name for the herbs and vegetables that go into a battuto, eg onion, carrot, celery, garlic and parsley In Italian markets, you often get some odori for free when you purchase your usual shopping–at least when you’re a cliente fisso, or regular customer.
+The collective name for the herbs and vegetables that go into a battuto, e.g. onion, carrot, celery, garlic and parsley.
+In Italian markets, you often get some odori for free when you purchase your usual shopping—at least when you’ve become a cliente fisso, or regular customer.

-in padella: A term that refers to sautéing leafy green vegetables such as spinach, chard, escarole or chicory simply in garlic and oil, sometimes with a bit of peperoncino (q.v).
+in padella: Or more fully, ripassati in padella, a term that refers to sautéing leafy green vegetables such as spinach, chard, escarole or chicory simply in garlic and oil, sometimes with a bit of peperoncino (q.v).
 The vegetable is usually parboiled or wilted before being sautéed.
-The term can also apply to other vegetables like potatoes, that are prepared in the same way.
+The term can also apply to other vegetables like artichokes and potatoes, that are prepared in the same way.
 Very similar to the trifolati technique (q.v.).

 pasta all’uovo: A term for fresh egg pasta, typically made from a dough of soft flour known in Italy as “OO” and whole eggs.
 The most common types of pasta all’uovo include fettuccine, tagliatelle and pappardelle.
 Most stuffed pastas, including cannelloni, ravioli, cappelletti and tortellini—are also egg pastas.
 Egg pastas are often made fresh at home, in which case they are also known as pasta fatta in casa (home-made pasta) or pasta fatta a mano (hand-made pasta) or pasta fresca (q.v.)